tjworks/tapdata-docs-en/docs/prerequisites/files/excel.md

 - A connection only refers to a model (table).
 If there are multiple models, you need to create connections for each one separately.
 - Excel data sources are only available for data transformation tasks.
 - To avoid excessive memory usage on machines, it is recommended that Excel files do not exceed 512 MB.
-- By default, Tapdata Cloud checks for changes (such as adding or modifying) to the XML file every minute.
-Tapdata Cloud synchronizes all files to accurately update the condition field when changes are detected.
+- By default, Tapdata checks for changes (such as adding or modifying) to the XML file every minute.
+Tapdata synchronizes all files to accurately update the condition field when changes are detected.
 However, synchronous deletion of files or data is not supported.
 - Data types that can be used in Excel files include BOOLEAN, DATE, DOUBLE, STRING, and TEXT.

 ## Preparations